100acrebb/basewars/README.md

 	ply:AddKarma(amt)
 	ply:SetKarma(amt)

+-- Utility global functions
+	BaseWars.Raid:IsOnGoing()

+	BaseWars.UTIL.Log(...)
+	BaseWars.UTIL.RefundAll(ply, returnAsTable) -- Call with no arg to do full server refund, with arg to refund only them, call with second arg to REFUND NO-ONE but get a 'UID = Money' table

+	BaseWars.NumberFormat(number) -- Converts to scale suffixed, eg 8,100,000 -> 8.1 Million

 -- Utility metamethods
-	ply:InFaction(name, leader) -- args optional, ply:InFaction() for ANY faction, ply:InFaction(nil, true) if LEADER of ANY faction, ect ply:InRaid()
+	ply:InFaction(name, leader) -- args optional, ply:InFaction() for ANY faction, ply:InFaction(nil, true) if LEADER of ANY faction, ect

+	ply:InRaid()
 	ply:Raidable(ignoreCooldown)

+	ply:Notify(string, color) -- For strings try and keep them localised using BaseWars.LANG, and there are some global color enums, BASEWARS_NOTIFCATION_*

 -- Available hooks